byterubpay/byterub-site/_posts/2017-11-25-logs-for-the-Community-meeting-held-on-2017-11-25.md

 **\<rehrar>** lel
 **\<pigeons>** yes
 **\<rehrar>** they can redirect payment to me instead
-**\<mattcode>** I think the best thing would just be explaining that it's not the Monero project, the pool operator or the miner developer that has hacked your server.
+**\<mattcode>** I think the best thing would just be explaining that it's not the ByteRub project, the pool operator or the miner developer that has hacked your server.
 **\<sgp>** mattcode, are you happy with me making a Mattermost workgroup chat so that we can discuss this further after the meeting?
 **\<pigeons>** yes help them waste less time
 **\<mattcode>** sgp: sure